dash4ast/connectors/README.md

 * Docker
 * Docker-compose
 * Git
-* Ports: 3838, 5000
+* Open Ports: 3838, 5000

-## Integrate with your tools in a CI/CD pipeline
+## Integration with your security tools in a CI/CD pipeline

-- Use client in the next way:
+- Use dash4ast client in the next way:

 ```
 python3 dash4ast-cli-import-local-report --host ${DASH4AST_ENDPOINT_QA} --application YOUR_APP --report bandit-output.json --scan bandit